-This section explores how the heterogeneity in JAQ and in pJAQ correlates with firm performance, as measured by sales per employee, value added per employee, and operating return on assets (OROA): we wish to determine whether these two measures capture meaningful variation in the quality of workforce allocation, rather than just statistical noise or firm heterogeneity in productivity.
+This section explores how the heterogeneity in JAQ and pJAQ correlates with firm performance, as measured by sales per employee, value added per employee, and operating return on assets (OROA):

+we wish to determine whether these two measures capture meaningful variation in the quality of workforce allocation, rather than just statistical noise or firm heterogeneity in productivity.
 Our exercise parallels the approach used by Bloom et al. (2019) to validate their measure of structured management practices, by investigating their correlation with various indicators of firm performance.

-4.1 Descriptive evidence
+4.1.
+Descriptive evidence

-Figure 9 shows that firm-level productivity correlates positively with both JAQ and pJAQ.
+Fig. 9 shows that firm-level productivity correlates positively with both JAQ and pJAQ.
 The figure shows partial regression plots of value added per employee against these two job-worker match quality variables, conditioning on year effects and 2-digit industry effects.
-The two top panels refer to main-sample firms, and the bottom two to learning-sample ones.
-The left-side panels of the figure show how value added per employee correlates with JAQ, and the right-side ones how it correlates with pJAQ.
-A positive relationship is evident in the two top graphs, providing preliminary evidence that main-sample firms tend to feature higher productivity insofar as they allocate employees more closely along the rule estimated from the learning sample.
+The two top panels refer to main-sample firms, while the bottom two to learning-sample ones.
+The left-side panels of the figure show how value added per employee correlates with JAQ, and the right-side ones show how it correlates with pJAQ.
+A positive relationship is evident in the two top graphs, providing preliminary evidence that main-sample firms